 The Directors in office at the end of the year received no remuneration in respect of their appointments as Directors.
 Remuneration disclosed relates to that received in relation to the ordinary course of employment as employees of Vesuvius Holdings Limited.
-The remuneration of Directors employed by Vesuvius plc (including that of the highest paid Director) is disclosed in the 2021 Annual Report and Financial Statements of Vesuvius plc.
+The remuneration of Directors employed by Vesuvius plc (including that of the highest paid Director) is disclosed in the Vesuvius plc Annual Report 2022.
 No recharge is made to the Company in respect of remuneration borne by Vesuvius plc.